naterush/naterush.io/public/_posts/2024-7-15-llm-integration-framework-1.markdown

         print(chunk.choices[0].delta.content, end="")
 ```

-In general, the `openai` framework knocks off much of the list of not supported in level 0.
-We can easily have multi-round conversations, stream responses, and generate structured output.
+In general, the `openai` framework makes it easier to do much of what is more challenging with raw requests to the model API; it is easier to have multi-round conversations, stream responses, and generate structured output.

-#### Wrapping Multiple LLMs
+#### Provider-agnostic API Wrappers

 The above `openai` library is OpenAI specific, duh.
 But there are also level 1 wrapper libraries that support a variety of providers.
-The [`llm` library](https://llm.datasette.io/en/stable/) is a good example here.
-This library also iterative conversations and streaming responses.
+The [`llm` library](https://llm.datasette.io/en/stable/) is a good example here, and has much of the same functionality as the `openai` package, except for any model you can imagine.

 ### Level 2: Convenience Functions

-We're doing great by now.
-We have libraries that make it easier to interact with LLMs in standard ways - but now we actually want to build applications with these LLMs.
-For example, we might want to enrich the LLM response with some of our own data, or easily store conversations that users have with these LLMs.
+We're doing good now.
+Level 1 libraries make it easier to interact with LLMs in standard ways.
+Now it's time to build applications with these LLMs.

-Enter level 2 libraries.

-Level 2 libraries include convenience functions for common LLM applications.
-Let's consider the most popular example: LangChain.
+Enter level 2: libraries that include convenience functions for common LLM applications.
+Let's consider the most popular level 2 library: LangChain.

 Here's our same chat application from above, implemented in LangChain:
 ```python